Looking at the Past and Learning from the emerging future.

 Format of the exploration:

-The learning experience consists of 3 visits + a teacher briefing prior to the learning experience.
+The learning experience consists of 3 visits + a teacher briefing before the learning experience.
 The program is always tailored to fit your schedule.

 Students will reflect on how citizenship was displayed in the past and reflect upon and discuss the questions: How can we be good citizens today and how does this relate to the present and our emerging future.